gambimar/smartphone_personalization_mri/README.md

 ## Getting started

 1. Clone this repository
-2. Get our fork of SMPL-Fitting from [here](github), follow the instructions to install it.
+2. Get our fork of SMPL-Fitting from [here](https://github.com/gambimar/SMPL-Fitting/), follow the instructions to install it.
-3. Get SKEL from [here](github) and follow the instructions to install it - the dependencies are already included in our environment file.
+3. Get SKEL from [here](https://github.com/MarilynKeller/SKEL) and follow the instructions to install it - the dependencies are already included in our environment file.
-4. Get HIT from [here](github) and follow the instructions to install it.
+4. Get HIT from [here](https://github.com/MarilynKeller/HIT) and follow the instructions to install it.
 You will need to create a new conda environment, because the dependencies are incompatible with the the main environment file, use `environment_hit.yml` to create the environment.
 5. Install environments.
 The main environment file is `environment_full.yml`.
 If you have trouble installing, try `environment_full_no_builds.yml`.
 We are aware that there are version conflicts regarding `numpy`, therefore, after installing the environment, you might need to downgrade `numpy` to version 1.23.5.

 ### Get our data
-1. Download the data and the results from [here](todo) and extract it in the root of this repository.
-You need at least 40 GB of free disk space.
+1. Download the data and the results from [here](10.5281/zenodo.15791380) and extract it in the root of this repository.
+You need at least 30 GB of free disk space.
 2. Extract the data.
 There need be two new folders at the root of the repository:
 ```
 data/...